fenago/natural-language-processing-workshop/lab_guides/Lab_2.md

     tokenize_with_tweet_tokenizer(sentence)
     ```

-    Note:

-    The `#` symbol in the code snippet above denotes a code
-    comment.
-Comments are added into code to help explain specific bits
-    of logic.

     The preceding code generates the following output:
 ![](./images/B16062_02_09.jpg)

-    As you can see, the hashtags, emojis, websites, and Twitter IDs are
-    extracted as single tokens.
-If we had used the white space
-    tokenizer, we would have got hash, dots, and the `@`
-    symbol as separate tokens.

 4. To tokenize the text using `MWETokenizer`, add the
     following code: